-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
 20549

-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d)OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2010

-TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 0-24006

-NEKTAR THERAPEUTICS

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-94-3134940 (IRS Employer Identification No.)

-201 Industrial Road San Carlos, California 94070 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Accelerated filer \square

-Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company \Box

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 94,058,037 on April 30, 2010.

-NEKTAR THERAPEUTICS
+FORM 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 ES EXCHANGE ACT OF For the quarterly period ended June 30, 2010 or TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT 1934 IES EXCHANGE ACT OF 7 For the transition period from to Commission File Number: 0-24006 NEKTAR THERAPEUTICS (Exact name of registrant as specified in its charter) (State or other jurisdiction of (IRS 134940 Employer cation No.) 201 Industrial Road San Carlos, California 94070 (Address of principal executive offices) 650-631-3100 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) ha irements for the past 90 days.
+Yes $\boxtimes$ No $\square$ 14 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if a submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 mostrant was required to submit and post such files).
+Yes $\square$ No $\square$ defir Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer intions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange See Larg e accelerated filer 🗆 Accelerated filer $\boxtimes$ Non- -accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 94,189,355 on July 23 , 2010.